MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/nf-wincrypt-cryptretrieveobjectbyurla.md

 The second provider model is the Context Provider model that allows for installable creators of the context handles (objects) based on the retrieved encoded bits.
 These are dispatched based on the <a href="/windows/desktop/SecGloss/o-gly">object identifier</a> (OID) specified in the call to <b>CryptRetrieveObjectByUrl</b>.

 Individual PKI objects such as certificates, trusts lists, revocation lists, PKCS #7 messages, and multiple homogeneous objects can be retrieved.
 Starting with Windows Vista with Service Pack 1 (SP1) and Windows Server 2008, security of "http:" and "ldap:" retrievals have been hardened.
-For more information, see <a href="https://support.microsoft.com/kb/946401">http://support.microsoft.com/kb/946401</a>.

 This function supports "http:" and "ldap:" URL schemes as well as newly defined schemes.

 <b>Windows XP:  </b>"ftp:" is not supported for network retrieval.
-For a summary of changes to the CryptoAPI certificate chain validation logic in Q835732 on Windows XP, see <a href="https://support.microsoft.com/kb/887195">http://support.microsoft.com/kb/887195</a>.

 <div class="alert"><b>Note</b>  By default, "file:" is not supported for network retrieval.</div>
 <div> </div>